 For both platforms, each plan comes with a different set of features that you need to review, so you can choose the right plan for your needs.

 There are some major differences between Shopify and BigCommerce, and we will discuss them throughout the article.

 Shopify on the other hand forces you to use Shopify payments.
-If you want to use another payment gateway, then you will be charged an additional 2% fee for each transaction made on your eCommerce store using third-party payment gateway.
-The fee drops to 1% and then 0.5% for their higher paid plans.
+If you want to use another payment gateway, then you will be charged an additional 2% fee for each transaction made on your eCommerce store using a third-party payment gateway.
+The fee drops to 1% and then 0.5% for their higher-paid plans.

 Estimated Ecommerce Hosting Costs: